Nonprofit Basics: The Google for Nonprofits Program

 Bear in mind that Google Ads comes with a strict learning curve, especially considering that Ad Grants accounts have to follow strict guidelines in order to stay eligible.
 Luckily, there are Google Ad Grants experts that can help you set up and maintain your account.

 In turn, you’ll strengthen your digital presence, drive valuable traffic to your site, and raise more awareness for your mission.

-Also known as G Suite, Google Workspace is a collection of Google’s online productivity and collaboration tools.
+Also known as G Suite, Google Workspace for nonprofits is a collection of Google’s online productivity and collaboration tools.
 Gain free access to everyday apps like Gmail, Drive, Docs, Calendar, Meet, and more.
 Empower your team to increase collaboration, securely store documents, and ultimately streamline your internal operations.

-Here’s what you have to look forward to with Google Workspace for Nonprofits:
+Here’s what you have to look forward to with Google Workspace for nonprofits:

 - Unlimited email addresses that end in your nonprofit’s domain

 - 30 GB of cloud storage per user for documents and email hosting